Sprained Ankle – Runner’s Guide to Diagnosis, Treatment & Prevention

 - Start off by kneeling, but instead of supporting your weight with your toes, place your feet flat on the ground.

-- Proceed to lean back so your knees elevate.
+- Proceed to lean back so your knees elevated.
 Balance yourself across the top of your feet.
 Hold it for half a minute.

 A word of caution: most people have to work their way up to accomplish this drill as it’s quite hard.
 You may need to partially support your weight by using your hands or by placing towels between your feet and bottom.